electric-sql/electric/website/docs/guides/writing-your-own-client.md

 ### Transactions

-Only apply logical operations to your materialised structure when you get an `up-to-date` message.
+Only apply logical operations to your materialised structure when you get an `frontier` message.
 Then either apply that batch of operations to your data structure or store atomically, for example using some kind of transactional application primitive, or only [trigger reactivity](#reactivity-bindings) once all the changes are applied.

 ## Reactivity bindings